hypre-space/hypredrive/docs/usrman-src/input_structure.rst

   next YAML indentation level.

   - ``f_dofs`` - (Mandatory) Array containing the identifiers of F (fine) degrees of freedom to be treated in the current level.
-Available values are any integer numbers from `0` to `n_dofs - 1`, where `n_dofs` represent the unique number of degrees of freedom identifiers.
+Available values are integer numbers from `0` to `n_dofs - 1`, where `n_dofs` represents the unique number of degree-of- freedom identifiers, or symbolic labels defined by ``linear_system.dof_labels``.

   - ``matched_q`` - opt into a CPU-only matched approximate block factorization on this level.
 Available values are ``off`` (the default),